bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-03-Spring-Boot-Postgis-Example.markdown

 {% endhighlight %}

 Geography is a binary PostGIS type defined by longitude, latitude, SRID.
-Or can convert from EWKT( Extended Well-Known Text/Binary).
+Other way is conversion from EWKT( Extended Well-Known Text/Binary).
 EWKT example: SRID=4326;POINT(37.617635 55.755814).

 PostGIS provides a lot of useful functions for GIS operations.
 You can create PostGIS objects in Java.